Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 ```

 ## Windows
-Other users have find multiple problems on Windows my suggestion are:
+Other users have find multiple problems on Windows.
+Suggestions are:
  - Stop using Windows :stuck_out_tongue_closed_eyes:
  - Suppress the emoji in logs with `logger_settings=LoggerSettings(emoji=False)`

-Other useful info can be founded here:
+Other useful info can be found here:
 - https://github.com/gottagofaster236/Twitch-Channel-Points-Miner/issues/31
 - https://github.com/Tkd-Alex/Twitch-Channel-Points-Miner-v2/issues/55